County Court Judgments (CCJs)

 ✓ Approved & Regulated

-A County Court Judgment (CCJ) is a court order that tells you to start making repayments towards a debt that you owe.
+County Court Judgments (CCJs) are court orders that tells you to start making repayments towards a debt that you owe.
 A creditor might take this action against you to push forward with their efforts to reclaim their money.

 You will have just over two weeks to respond to a CCJ.
 If you do not respond to the order in that time period, you could be asked to repay the debt at an unaffordable rate.